gohugoio/hugo/content/getting-started/configuration.md

 toc: true
 ---

-The [directory structure][dirs] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.
+The [directory structure][] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.

 Because of Hugo's preference for sane defaults, many websites may not need a configuration file.
 Hugo is designed to recognize certain typical usage patterns (and even expects them by default).

 ## Configuration Lookup Order

-Hugo searches for a configuration file in the root of your website's source directory as a default behavior.
-First, it looks for a `./config.toml` file.
-If that's not present, it will seek a `./config.yaml` file, followed by a `./config.json` file.
+Similar to the template [lookup order][], Hugo has a default set of rules for searching for a configuration file in the root of your website's source directory as a default behavior:

+1. `./config.toml`
+2. `./config.yaml`
+3. `./config.json`

 In your `config` file, you can direct Hugo as to how you want your website rendered, control your website's menus, and arbitrarily define site-wide parameters specific to your project.